 Multiple beam antennas (see Fig. 1)

 Each antenna element provides a baseband signal, which can be weighted by phase and amplitude (Wi,n) with the weighted baseband signals (Wj,n of other elements).
 This is represented by a steering vector for one direction.
 The output of this mathematical operation is the signal received in a specific direction θn.
 Combining different steering vectors in a steering matrix with a number N of different steering vectors, the antenna is able to receive simultaneously in different directions θ1 to θN.
-It should be mentioned that modern radar processors are able to perform more than one TFLOPS (1012 Floating point Operations Per Second), which enables the implementation even for larger arrays.
-Possible implementations are for example a FFT-beamforming or space time signal processing.
+It should be mentioned that modern radar processors are able to perform more than 1012 Floating point Operations Per Second, which enables the implementation even for larger arrays.
+Possible implementations are for example a fast Fourier transform-beamforming or space time signal processing.

 Figure 1